xolphin/xolphin-api-php/readme.md

+**IMPORTANT: This will be one of the last releases for the v1 major (except for security updates).
+We're working on a new major version (v2.x) with PHP7 support.
+From v2 onward, it will no longer be backward compatible with the v1.x releases of the wrapper.
+Also, we will no longer name the releases after our API version (which will remain at v1).**

 # Xolphin API wrapper for PHP
 xolphin-php-api is a library which allows quick integration of the [Xolphin REST API](https://api.xolphin.com) in PHP to automated ordering, issuance and installation of SSL Certificates.